JabRef/user-documentation/en/Search.md

   - Whether or not the search query is case sensitive

 - Regular expressions
-  - Whether or not the search query can be described with Regex
+  - Whether or not the search query can be described by Regex

 - Display setting
-  - Filter - Displays only entries which match the search
+  - Filter - Displays only entries which match the search query
-  - Float - Entries which do not match the search are grayed-out
+  - Float - Entries which do not match the search query are grayed-out

 - Global search
-  - if on
+  - activated:
     - the search query will be taken over when switching tabs
     - the external search result window will show matches in all database
-  - if off
+  - deactivated:
     - each tab will remember its search query
-    - the external search result window will show matches in the current database
+    - the external search result window will only show matches in the current database